owntracks/recorder/README.md

 ## Monitoring

-In order to monitor the _recorder_, whenever an MQTT message is received, a `monitor` file located relative to STORAGEDEFAULT is maintained.
+In order to monitor the Recorder, whenever an MQTT message is received, a `monitor` file located relative to STORAGEDEFAULT is maintained.
 It contains a single line of text: the epoch timestamp and the last received topic separated from each other by a space.

 ```
 1439738692 owntracks/jjolie/ipad
 ```

-If _recorder_ is built with `WITH_PING` (default), a location publish to `owntracks/ping/ping` (i.e. username is `ping` and device is `ping`) can be  used to round-trip-test the recorder.
-For this particular username/device combination, _recorder_ will store LAST position, but it will not keep a `.REC` file for it.
-This can be used to verify, say, via your favorite monitoring system, that the _recorder_ is still operational.
+If Recorder is built with `WITH_PING` (default), a location publish to `owntracks/ping/ping` (i.e. username is `ping` and device is `ping`) can be used to round-trip-test the ecorder.
+For this particular username/device combination, Recorder will store LAST position, but it will not keep a `.REC` file for it.
+This can be used to verify, say, via your favorite monitoring system, that the Recorder is still operational.

 After sending a _pingping_, you can query the REST interface to determine the difference in time.
 The `contrib/` directory has an example Python program (`ot-ping.py`) which you can adapt as needed for use by Icinga or Nagios.